nordic-institute/harmony-common/BUILD.md

 # Building Harmony eDelivery Access

+## License

+This document is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
+To view a copy of this license, visit <https://creativecommons.org/licenses/by-sa/4.0/>

 ## Overview

 Harmony Common provides the Gradle build system that produces deployable artifacts for **Harmony Access Point (AP)** and **Harmony Service Metadata Publisher (SMP)** components.
 The build compiles upstream Maven projects, assembles file trees based on manifest definitions, and outputs Debian packages and Docker images.